April 3, 2020 by John Fernandez

 Impact of e-Cigarettes

-And now young people have gravitated toward to e-cigarettes, Dr. Villalona points out.
-But despite claims from the makers of e-cigarettes that they can help traditional cigarette smokers quite the habit, “these devices don’t really decrease the rate of smoking,” he says.
+And now young people have gravitated toward to e-cigarettes.
+But despite claims from the makers of e-cigarettes that they can help traditional cigarette smokers quite the habit, these devices don’t really decrease the rate of smoking, public health officials say.

 In fact, teens who vape using JUUL or other popular e-cigarette devices smoke as much as young smokers who never used these devices, according to a University of Southern California (USC) study in the Nov.
 5 journal Pediatrics.
 Researchers surveyed 6,258 high schoolers from three other studies about their vaping and smoking usage.
 Participants were surveyed again about a year later.
 They found that 7 percent of never-smokers started smoking, and 21 percent of e-cig users began smoking regular cigarettes.